19hours/sg-statutes/Acts/Mental Capacity Act.md

 (4) The report must deal with such matters relating to P as the court may direct.

-(5) The Rules of Court may specify matters which, unless the court directs otherwise, must also be dealt with in the report.
+(5) The Family Justice Rules may specify matters which, unless the court directs otherwise, must also be dealt with in the report.

+[Act 27 of 2014 wef 01/01/2015]

 (6) The report may be made in writing or orally as the court may direct.